Condoms and Comedy to the Rescue in Thailand

 have sex with men, many of whom see AIDS as a disease of prostitutes and often

 don't realize they're at risk.
-A recent Thai Ministry of Public Health-CDC study
+A recent Thai Ministry of Public Health-CDC

-found that the rate of HIV infection among sexually active Thai gay men is 17% —
+study found that the rate of HIV infection among sexually active Thai gay

-20 times higher than in the general population.
-Some of the men don't consider
+men is 17% — 20 times higher than in the general population.
+Some of the men

-themselves gay.
-They engage in homosexual sex for money or as part of racy sex
+don't consider themselves gay.
+They engage in homosexual sex for money or

-shows featured in some nightspots here.
+as part of racy sex shows featured in some nightspots here.

-Thailand also is home to an unusual group known as the Kathoeys (pronounced CAT-oys),
+Thailand also is home to an unusual group known as the Kathoeys (pronounced

-the "third sex," a group of effeminate men or men who have had sex-change
+CAT-oys), the "third sex," a group of effeminate men or men who have had sex-change

-operations who are accepted in Thai culture because they're believed to be doing
+operations who are accepted in Thai culture because they're believed to be

-Karmic penance for misdeeds in earlier lives.
+doing Karmic penance for misdeeds in earlier lives.

 Olivier Le Touze, deputy country representative for PSI, a British and U.S.

-funded non-profit organization that supplies condoms to Mechai, the Thai
+funded non-profit organization that supplies condoms to Mechai, the Thai military

-ways to make condoms "cool" for adolescents accustomed to thinking of AIDS only
+to make condoms "cool" for adolescents accustomed to thinking of AIDS only

 as a disease of sex workers and drug addicts.
 No one knows how to make condoms